NorthernMechatronics/tflm_digits/training_files/README.md

 INPUT -> CONV -> CONV (DW) -> CONV -> CONV (DW) -> ... (repeat another 11 times) -> AVG POOL -> DENSE -> DENSE -> OUTPUT

-Note that CONV (DW) is a "depthwise convolution layer".
+Note that CONV (DW) is a "depthwise convolution layer", and AVG POOL is an average pool layer (akin to a max pooling layer, but taking the average of all the numbers in a specified grid).
 In the first dense layer, all of the neurons from the previous pooling layer connect to all of the layers in the dense layer, and the second dense layer is the layer responsible for providing predictions, depending on the number of classes that exist.

 ### Model architecture: activation functions

-There are a couple of functions to add...
+A crucial part of activation functions is the idea of linearity and non-linearity.
+Linear functions are of the form, **y = W'x + b'**, where W' is some weights matrix multipled by the input vector, and b' is the bias.
+When you input some vector into the linear activation function, the result is simply another vector.
+The problem is that if you were to take the entire set of vectors existing in a n dimensional space, they would also map a linear function.
+However, part of our goals when developing a machine learning algorithm is to determine more complicated and intricate relationships of the input data.
+Using linear activation functions limits the model to learn relations between input and outputs which are linear, whereas data in the real world tends to be less straight-forward and therefore are non-linear.

+There are different types of functions that serve useful for introducing non-linearity; ReLU, Sigmoid, Tanh, Softmax.
+For our purposes, we used ReLU and Softmax as our activation functions.

 ### Choosing a good dataset

 ## Process of model construction

 ### Setting up your environment

+In the course of the project, we've found four ways to set up the envrionment: Jupyter Notebook, Colab, Kaggle, or simply running Python.

+Jupyter Notebook, Colab, Kaggle are recommended for two main reasons.
+First of all, these environments allow you to segment your code so that any errors that occur do not require you to run the entire script again.
+Furthermore, these environments already have most of the libraries that you need installed, so there is no need to run **pip install** for certain packages.

 ### Import the dataset